leozin/auth-service-quarkus/README.md

 Command: `./mvnw verify -Pall`

 ### Sanity/Smoke Testing
 A test against a running remote instance.
-It can be used to check if a staging/prod env is running and doing a basic operation and checking the health endpoints.
+It can be used to check if a staging/prod env is running, to execute a basic operation and to check health endpoints.

 Command: `./mvnw verify -Psanity -DAUTH_SERVICE_HOST=<hostname:port>` (default localhost:8080)